7 Great Tips To Remember When Choosing A Sofa

 3. Your Preferences

-What do you like when sitting in sofa?!
+What do you like when sitting on a sofa?

 4. The Sofa Fabric

-Also consider if a slipcover option or removable cushion covers for dry cleaning and easy washing.
-Colour and pattern of the fabric is important as the sofa is the usually the biggest piece of furniture in the room.
+Also consider a slipcover option or removable cushion covers for dry cleaning and easy washing.
+Colour and pattern of the fabric are important as the sofa is usually the biggest piece of furniture in the room.
 Is a neutral colour or a bold pattern the best way to go for you?

 Or you can forgo the fabric and opt for leather instead.
 Leather will naturally change and age with continued use.
 So this will be a factor in your choosing.

-Whichever option you go for leather or fabric try and order material swatches.
-With swatches you’ll be able to touch and feel them and see what the colour looks like at different times in the day.
-Don’t forget to look at the swatches in your lighting at the evening time as well the daylight.
+Whichever option you go for, leather or fabric, try to order material swatches.
+With swatches, you’ll be able to touch and feel them and see what the colour looks like at different times in the day.
+Don’t forget to look at the swatches in your lighting at evening time, as well as in daylight.

 5. The Sofa Structure

-The biggest part of getting a good quality sofa that lasts and withstand a good few years is the frame structure.
-There are lots of cheaper options when it comes in choosing a sofa but buying an item like like this is a long term investment piece.
+The biggest part of getting a good quality sofa that lasts and withstands a good few years is the frame structure.
+There are lots of cheaper options when it comes to choosing a sofa, but buying an item like this is a long-term investment piece.

-So make sure the frame is solid and that its well made.
-A solid hardwood frame is the best option and will ensure good quality and long lasting sofa.
+So make sure the frame is solid and that it’s well-made.
+A solid hardwood frame is the best option and will ensure a good quality and long-lasting sofa.

 6. What Style Sofa?

 Again, go back to your preferences and what will work best for you.
-A fixed back sofa is usually a bit more formal but is less maintenance in the upkeep.
+A fixed back sofa is more formal, but requires less daily maintenance.

 Chloe